Modern Slavery Statement for financial year ending 31 March 2025

 Our business

-For more details about our firm and the services that we provide, please see the “Who we are” and the “Legal and regulatory” pages on our website.
+For more details about our Firm and the services that we provide, please see the “About us” (under “Who we are”) and the “What we do” pages on our website.

 Risk assessment

-As an SRA authorised and regulated law firm operating within a strict ethical framework, we consider the risk of modern slavery in our own business to be relatively low.
-We acknowledge that this risk is greater in some of our supply chains (we discuss this risk further below).
+As an SRA authorised and regulated law firm operating within a strict ethical framework, we consider the risk of Modern Slavery in our own business to be relatively low.
+We acknowledge that this risk is greater in some of our supply chains and is continuously evolving.

-Notwithstanding the above, we recognise that modern slavery and human trafficking are serious human rights violations that can occur in any industry and region, and we are therefore committed to identifying and mitigating the risk of modern slavery in our business and supply chains.
+Notwithstanding the above, we recognise that modern slavery and human trafficking are serious human rights violations that can occur in any industry, workforce, business model and region, and we are therefore committed to identifying and mitigating the risk of Modern Slavery in our business and supply chains.

 Our policies

-We have a Slavery and Human Trafficking Policy, which reflects our zero-tolerance approach to modern slavery in our organisation and supply chain.
-The policy sets out our expectations of our partners and staff and outlines the procedures for reporting and escalating any concerns or incidents, as well as for assessing our suppliers for modern slavery risks.
+We have a Slavery and Human Trafficking Policy, accessible to all staff and communicated through e-learning, which reflects our zero-tolerance approach to Modern Slavery in our organisation and supply chain.
+The policy sets out our expectations of our partners and staff and outlines the procedures for reporting and escalating any concerns or incidents, and stipulates that all proposed suppliers must be assessed for Modern Slavery risks.

-We also have a number of other policies and procedures that support us in mitigating the risks of modern slavery in our business.
+We also have a number of other policies and procedures that support us in mitigating the risks of Modern Slavery in our business, which are widely accessible.
 These include:

 • Dignity in the Workplace Policy – this policy prohibits (amongst other things) any form of discrimination, harassment, sexual harassment, bullying or victimisation.
 We have a dedicated HR team that supports our people and handles any grievances or complaints in a confidential and professional manner;

-• Whistleblowing Policy – this policy aims to ensure the highest ethical standards are observed in the business activities of the firm, its partners and its staff, and which encourages freedom of speech and the good faith reporting of any negligence, compliance breaches or illegal acts or omissions that have been observed (including modern slavery).
+• Whistleblowing Policy – this policy aims to ensure the highest ethical standards are observed in the business activities of the Firm, its partners and its staff, and encourages freedom of speech and the good faith reporting of any negligence, compliance breaches or illegal acts or omissions that have been observed (including in relation to Modern Slavery).
 The policy also offers protection for employees who disclose any concerns.
-We have designated reporting officers who are responsible for receiving and investigating any reports under the Whistleblowing Policy including our compliance officer for legal practice and/or the Managing Partner who are responsible for receiving and investigating reports concerning modern slavery;
+We have designated reporting officers who are responsible for receiving and investigating any reports under the Whistleblowing Policy including our Compliance Officer for Legal Practice and/or the Managing Partner who are responsible for receiving and investigating reports concerning Modern Slavery;

-• Corporate Social Responsibility strategy - this reflects our commitment to making a positive contribution to society and the environment.
+• Corporate Social Responsibility Strategy – this reflects our commitment to making a positive contribution to society and the environment.
 We support various charitable and community initiatives, such as pro bono work, volunteering, fundraising and donations.
-We also aim to reduce our negative environmental impact and carbon footprint, by implementing measures such as improving energy efficiency and waste management, including recycling.
-We engage with our clients, suppliers, legal sector collaborations and other stakeholders on CSR issues and seek to reflect our environmental and social values and goals in our interactions with them; and
+We engage with our clients, suppliers, legal sector collaborations and other stakeholders on CSR issues and seek to reflect our social and environmental values and goals in our interactions with them; and

-• Approach to Procurement Guidance (introduced in the last financial year) - this provides that, at a minimum, our supplier contracts will include a requirement on the supplier to comply with modern slavery and anti-corruption legislation, and taking a risk-based approach we may expect more than that.
+• Approach to Procurement Guidance – published on our website and our intranet, this provides that, at a minimum, our supplier contracts will include a requirement on the supplier to comply with modern slavery and anti-corruption legislation, and taking a risk-based approach we may expect more than that.

 People

-The firm and its people are subject to the SRA’s Standards and Regulations, including the obligations to act in a way that upholds the constitutional principle of the rule of law; in a way that upholds public trust and confidence in the solicitors’ profession; with integrity; and in a way that encourages equality, diversity and inclusion.
+The Firm and its people are subject to the SRA’s Standards and Regulations, including the obligations to act in a way that upholds the constitutional principle of the rule of law; in a way that upholds public trust and confidence in the solicitors' profession; with integrity; and in a way that encourages equality, diversity and inclusion.
+The Firm’s standard terms of employment require its people to comply with those Standards and Regulations and to comply with all applicable law more generally.
+They also include a right of termination for our employees.

 As well as the HR policies listed above, we comply with all applicable UK and European employment legislation and ensure that all our partners and staff are paid fairly and have the right to work in the UK.
 We promote equal opportunities in employment and create a safe and trusted working environment for our people.